nishanbudhathoki2266/nishanbudhathoki2266/README.md

 - 💻 Expertise in JavaScript, Next.js, and the MERN stack
 - 📦 Experience with SQL and NoSQL databases
 - 🎨 Efficiency in crafting beautiful designs using Bootstrap, Tailwind CSS, and SASS
-- 🌐 Proficiency in building IoT projects with Raspberry Pi
 - 🤖 Version controlling with Git

 ## 🚀 Currently building